nileshpanchalnp/Feedback_System_Backend/README.md

 **🔐 User Authentication**
 Secure login and sign-up system using JWT (JSON Web Tokens) to protect user data.

-**🔒 Protected Routes**
-Only authenticated users can access feedback functionalities and personal history.

-**🌐 Cloud Database**
-All event and feedback data is stored in MongoDB Atlas, ensuring scalability, reliability, and security.

-**📱 Responsive Design**
-The app is mobile-friendly and works smoothly on all screen sizes.

 # Technical Specifications:
   **Frontend**: React.js (React Router, Hooks, Tailwind CSS)